 Professor Christina HicksProfessor

 Christina is an Environmental Social Scientist interested in the relationships individuals and societies form with nature; how these relationships shape people’s social, environmental, and health outcomes; and how they create sustainable livelihood choices.
-Christina is a lecturer within the Political Ecology group at Lancaster University’s Environment Centre.
+Christina is a professor within the Political Ecology group at Lancaster University’s Environment Centre.
 She gained her PhD in 2013 from the ARC Centre of Excellence for Coral Reef Studies, James Cook University; after which she held an Early Career Social Science Fellowship at the Center for Ocean Solutions, Stanford University.
-Christina’s has worked on the east coast of Africa, in the Pacific, Australia, and the US.
+Christina main source of research funding conmes from an ERC Starting Grant: FAIRFISH, and she was awarded the 2019 Philip Leverhulme Prize for Geography.
+Christina’s work is global with particular field sites on the east and west coasts of Africa and in the Pacific.

 Recent and current research